aashish-Raj-9/Amazon-clone/README.md

 # Amazon Clone
-This is a front-end clone of the Amazon website, built using HTML and CSS.
+This is a front-end clone of the Amazon website, built using HTML and CSS and deployed on Netlify.
 The project replicates the layout and design of the Amazon homepage, featuring a responsive design that adapts to various screen sizes.

 # Features:-
-# Navigation Bar:
+#Navigation Bar:
 A fully functional header with a search bar, account options, and cart section.
 # Product Listings:
 Displays product categories, featured products, and offers, just like the original website.